Merricx/merricx.github.io/src/pages/adventure-of-aes/index.md

 ### Half Last Round

 To simplify our understanding of the attack, lets first assume that last round does not make use of `MixColumns` (usually called half round).
-So, in the round 2, the operation flow is only $SB \Rightarrow SR \Rightarrow ARK$.
+So, in the round 2, the operation flow is only $SB \circ SR \circ ARK$.

 Let $\alpha$ be differential of plaintext $(p_1, p_2)$ where only the first column has **active** byte, which is byte with non-zero differential.
 Any other value should be zero differential or **inactive** byte.
 Since we need this spesific plaintext value, so this attack only applicable in chosen-plaintext scenario.